Skip to content

 • A bare LHS name like b matches the RHS field whose name is also b.
 If no such field exists, it is a compile error.

-• An explicit name = local slot binds RHS field name to local local.
-Use this when you want a different local name from the field name, or just want to be explicit.
+• An explicit local = source.path slot binds the selected RHS field path to local local.
+Use this when you want a different local name from the field name, when selecting a nested field, or when a RHS tuple contains multiple lambda-call results and the lambda name disambiguates the source.

 • LHS order is irrelevant under named binding: (b, c) = r and (c, b) = r are the same.